 Example 2 – Anonym

-- To achieve happiness, satisfaction, and worth in my life, I will seek out and experience all of life’s pleasures and delights.
+- I will seek out and experience all life’s pleasures and delights in achieving happiness, satisfaction, and worth.

 - My basic principles are not impediments to my hedonistic pursuit of happiness.
 Instead, they serve as a framework for recognizing, seeking, and obtaining the joys that last the longest and are the most fulfilling.